hphelion/documentation/community/community.release-notes.md

 **Installation**

-* To enable VM functionality, be sure to install the required `qemu-kvm` package.
-You can install this package with the command:
+* To enable VM functionality, be sure to install the required Ubuntu packages, as described in the [Software configuration](/helion/community/hwsw-requirements/#software) section in Community Hardware and Software Requirements.

-        sudo apt-get install -y qemu-kvm

 **Operations**

 * When issuing Neutron commands from inside the seed VM, we recommend you set the `LANG` environment variable to `C`.
 Add the following line to the appropriate user configuration file:

 		export LANG=C

 * We recommend cleaning up any VMs using excess space, by executing the following commands:
-    - Delete the KVM VMs and their storage volumes with the `virsh` command.
+	- Delete the KVM VMs and their storage volumes with the `virsh destroy` command.
-    - Delete the file `/tmp/seed_options`.
 	- Uninstall any packages that you no longer require.

 * For optimum VM operation and to avoid generating inaccurate error codes, we recommend you not reboot the overcloud controller but rather restart the applicable services by executing the following commands:
 	- sudo service nova-compute restart
 	- sudo service nova-scheduler restart
 	- sudo service nova-conductor restart
 	- sudo service neutron-openvswitch-agent restart

+* It is possible in busier systems that Kibana logging system might not cope with amount of logs collected.
+You can correct this issue by increasing the heap size specified in the `/etc/default/elasticsearch` file from the default 2G to a higher value and restarting elasticsearch service.

 * After deleting a cloud or an entire HP Helion OpenStack Community installation, make sure you perform a full disk erasure on the associated storage devices to prevent exposure of sensitive data that might have been stored there.